-Bonds and loan-backed securities assigned an NAIC Designation of 1 or 2 are valued at amortized cost, adjusted for amortization of premium and accretion of discount which is calculated using the constant yield method.
-Bonds and loan-backed securities assigned an NAIC rating of 3 or lower are valued at the lower of amortized cost, adjusted for amortization of premium and accretion of discount which is calculated using the constant yield method, or fair value.
+Bonds and loan-backed securities assigned a NAIC Designation of 1 or 2 are valued at amortized cost, adjusted for amortization of premium and accretion of discount which is calculated using the constant yield method.
+Bonds and loan-backed securities assigned a NAIC rating of 3 or lower are valued at the lower of amortized cost, adjusted for amortization of premium and accretion of discount which is calculated using the constant yield method, or fair value.
 The prospective method is used to adjust amortization or accretion of loan-backed securities.

 Realized capital gains and losses on dispositions of investments are determined on the basis of specific identification and are included in net income.
 Declines in fair values, which are determined to be other than temporary ("OTTI"), are recorded as realized capital losses.
-In 2015 and 2014, the Company recognized \$0 million and \$1.7 million, respectively, in other than temporary impairments on certain of its bonds.
+In 2016 and 2015, the Company did not recognize any OTTI on its bonds.